-In accordance with previous empirical literature (Chavula, 2010; Weber, 2011), our dependent variables are from the World Bank's World Development Indicators (World Bank, 2011).
+Consistent with recent empirical literature (Chavula, 2010; Weber, 2011; Andrés et al., 2015; Asongu & Tchamyou, 2016), our variables are from the World Bank's World Development Indicators (World Bank, 2011).
+The data is freely available on the World Bank's website.
 Therefore, the study employs the variables identified under the World Bank's four KEI components which include: the economic environment, innovation, education, and information infrastructure.
 We estimate a panel of 21 African and Middle East countries over the years 1996-2010.
+The limitation to 21 countries is due to data availability constraints2.
 We concur with the literature (Narayan et al., 2011; Asongu, 2013a) in asserting that it is unlikely to find convergence within a very heterogeneous set of countries.
 Therefore, we divide the data into two subsamples: SSA and MENA countries.

-We control for macroeconomic conditions (economic prosperity, financial depth and inflation), government policy (government expenditure) and the institutional environment (rule of law).
-We limit the analysis to only five control variables because of constraints in the Overidentifying Restrictions (OIR) test for instrument validity.
+We control for macroeconomic conditions (economic prosperity, financial depth, and inflation), government policy (government expenditure) and the institutional environment (rule of law).
+We limit the analysis to only five control variables because of constraints in the Over-identifying Restrictions (OIR) test for instrument validity.
 We expect government expenditure to generally stimulate KE if resources allocated for investment purposes are not tainted with corrupt practices or poorly managed.
 From a broad perspective, economic prosperity should be a natural driver of KE.
-The effects of financial depth, inflation and rule of law depend on the dimension of KE.
-For instance, while inflation could be stimulated by the demand for credit to compensate for falling purchasing power, it could as well decrease bank deposits (part for financial depth) and the need for ICT services.
+The effects of financial depth, inflation, and rule of law depend on the dimension of KE.
+For instance, while inflation could be stimulated by the demand for credit to compensate for falling purchasing power, it could as well decrease bank deposits (part of financial depth) and the need for ICT services.
 While the rule of law is an incentive to innovation, it could also substantially inhibit knowledge spillovers and hence, negatively affect the education dimension of KE.

-Details about descriptive statistics (with presentation of countries), correlation analysis (showing the relationships between key variables used in the paper), and variable definitions are provided in the appendices.
-The summary statistics (Appendix 1) of the variables used in the dynamic panel regressions shows that there is quite some variation in the data utilized so that one should be confident that reasonable estimated linkages should emerge.
-The purpose of the correlation analysis (Appendix 2) is to avoid concerns resulting from overparameterization and multicollinearity.
-Based on a preliminary assessment of the correlation matrix, there do not appear to be any serious concerns in terms of the relationships to be estimated.
-Appendix 3 discloses definitions and corresponding sources of the variables.
+Details about descriptive statistics (with the presentation of countries), and the definition of variables are provided in the appendices.
+The summary statistics (Appendix 1) of the variables used in the dynamic panel regressions show that there is quite some variation in the data utilized so that one should be confident that reasonably estimated linkages should emerge.
+Appendix 2 discloses definitions and corresponding sources of the variables.